 This book is one of the most useful and popular self-development books in the world.
-In fact this is not a business planning book at all, but it uses some great tools for creating your life vision or purpose, that are extremely useful in creative business planning too.
+In fact this is not a business planning book at all.
+But it uses some great tools for creating your life vision or purpose that are extremely useful in creative business planning.
 Especially as so many design and crafts businesses are sole traders or freelancers (were you are your business) this self-development book can be used to plan your business.

 I recommend The 7 Habits of Highly Effective People strongly if you are looking for the ‘big picture’, need help with time management or goal setting, want to identify what makes you really tick, or if you are stuck or feel lost in a job or career that you don’t enjoy.
 This book is about big and long term thinking.

 - Be proactive: this is about taking the initiative to make choices based on your values and principles, as well as taking responsibility for your behaviour rather than your mood or circumstances.

 - Begin with the end in mind: create a clear purpose or mission statement to guide you on a day-to-day basis.